 Who Should Attend

 This course is aimed at anyone aged 14 - 17 years with an interest in art and design.
-Whether you are considering pursuing further education in art or are just looking for a fun creative experience!
+You may looking to experiment more with different techniques or to start building up a portfolio of work for university application.

 Ilga Leimanis MA is a London-based artist and writer.
 She is a member of Five Years, an artist-run gallery, and her own practice is collaborative and interdisciplinary.
 Her teaching experience of 10 years is varied and extensive.
 She helps prepare students for degree courses and many of her previous students have gained places at their preferred schools.
 She also works with professionals looking to develop their communication and creativity skills, as well as people taking courses for personal interest.